alexgsalg/react-pomodoro/README.md

-# Pomodoro timer created using React.js and React hooks.
+# Pomodoro timer developed using React.js and React hooks.

 Font, color and timer switchers are already funcional.
 Countdown still in progress.